Planet-B612/Adaptive-Seed-Minimization/README.md

 # Algorithms for Adaptive Seed Minimization

-Codes for the Trim, i.e., the adaptive algorithm for adaptive SM problem that provides expected approximation ratio.
-More details refer to paper: https://arxiv.org/abs/1907.09668.
+Codes for the Trim, i.e., the adaptive algorithm for the adaptive SM problem that provides expected approximation ratio.
+Please refer to paper: https://arxiv.org/abs/1907.09668 for details.